oracle/odpi/doc/src/public_functions/dpiLob.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **lob** -- the LOB to which data is to be written.
+    **lob** [IN] -- the LOB to which data is to be written.
 If the reference is NULL or invalid an error is returned.

-    **offset** -- the offset into the LOB data from which to start writing.
+    **offset** [IN] -- the offset into the LOB data from which to start writing.
 The first position is 1.
 For character LOBs this represents the number of characters from the beginning of the LOB; for binary LOBS, this represents the number of bytes from the beginning of the LOB.

-    **value** -- the buffer from which the data is written.
+    **value** [IN] -- the buffer from which the data is written.

-    **valueLength** -- the number of bytes which will be read from the buffer and written to the LOB.
+    **valueLength** [IN] -- the number of bytes which will be read from the buffer and written to the LOB.